maybebyte/anthesis/dns-sinkhole.md

     	/bin/mv /etc/blocklist.txt.bak /etc/blocklist.txt
     fi

-These portions are better left outside of `genblock`, for portability and to reduce code complexity.
-That way, there's no need to worry about all of the different init systems, DNS resolvers, methods of fetching, websites to fetch from, and so forth.
+I keep these portions outside of `genblock` for portability and to reduce code complexity.
+That way, there's no need to worry about all the different init systems, DNS resolvers, methods of fetching, websites to fetch from, and so forth.

 ## Source code

-The source code for `genblock` can be found in my `sysadm` repo, accessible [on this website](/src/sysadm/) or [on GitHub](https://github.com/maybebyte/sysadm).
+You can find the source code for `genblock` in my `sysadm` repo, accessible [on this website](/src/sysadm/) or [on GitHub](https://github.com/maybebyte/sysadm).

-## Addendum I: enforcing DNS provider in pf.conf
+## Addendum I: Enforcing DNS provider in pf.conf

-Of course, none of this will prevent queries to a different server.
+None of this prevents queries to a different server.

     # host use-application-dns.net
     Host use-application-dns.net not found: 5(REFUSED)